couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

 * local-indexer-node will scan the index data from the source node based on the rebalance timestamp and stream them across to destination node.
-* once a slice have been streamed to their corresponding destination, destination node will intimate Index-Coordinator and request projector to open a catch-up connection.
-The catch-up connection is for bringing the pending slice up-to-date with the latest stability timestamp.
+* once a slice have been streamed to their corresponding destination, destination node will intimate Index-Coordinator.
-  * Index-Coordinator will mark this rebalance as "catchup" state.
-* once destination node is caught-up with incremental index-stream it will activate the slice and post a request to Index-Coordinator.
-* Index-Coordinator will update topology map and de-activate the slice in the source node.
-  * mark rebalance as "done" state.
-  * removing the migrating slice's rebalance structure and
-  * updating the slice's partition map and removing the slice's rebalance structure will be atomically done one after the other.
+* coordinator will restart the stream with new topology.
+* meanwhile target indexer node will request projector to open a catch-up connection to bring itself up to speed with the new "maintanence stream".
 * once a slice is de-activiate, it can be removed from the local indexer.

-Meanwhile, to route a stream, router will also check IndexTopology's rebalance list for migrating slice's destination Shard and route the messages to the new-destination as well.

 ### rebalance algorithm